FutureGoose/decoding_titanic/README.md

 ## Getting Started 🏁
 Please refer to the included Jupyter Notebook (`decoding_titanic_github_final.ipynb`) for the full code, commentary, and results.
 The original data can be directly imported through seaborn or downloaded from the [Kaggle Titanic competition page](https://www.kaggle.com/competitions/titanic/data).

+**Note: For the best viewing experience of the Jupyter Notebook, please use this [nbviewer link](https://nbviewer.org/github/FutureGoose/decoding_titanic/blob/main/decoding_titanic_github_final.ipynb).**

 ### Prerequisites 📋
 To run this project, you'll need the following: